Marker Logo

 Erected 1938 by the City of St. Petersburg.

 Location.
 27° 46.395′ N, 82° 37.7′ W. Marker is in St. Petersburg, Florida, in Pinellas County.
-Marker is on 2nd Avenue Northeast east of Bayshore Drive Northeast, on the right when traveling east.
+It is in St. Pete Pier.
+It is on 2nd Avenue Northeast east of Bayshore Drive Northeast, on the right when traveling east.
 The marker is located west of the Pier, overlooking the St. Petersburg Municipal Marina.
 Touch for map.
-Marker is in this post office area: Saint Petersburg FL 33701, United States of America.
+Marker is at or near this postal address: 600 2nd Ave NE, Saint Petersburg FL 33701, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-St. Petersburg Central Yacht Basin (about 600 feet away, measured in a direct line); Peter Demens (approx. ¼ mile away); Demens Landing (approx. 0.3 miles away); Pioneer Park (approx. 0.3 miles away); Soreno Hotel (approx. 0.3 miles away); World Record (approx. half a mile away); World's First Regularly Scheduled Commercial Airline (approx. half a mile away); Brigadier General Thaddeus Kosciuszko (approx. 0.6 miles away).
+At least 8 other markers are within walking distance of this marker: St. Petersburg Central Yacht Basin (about 600 feet away, measured in a direct line); Peter Demens (approx. Ό mile away); Demens Landing (approx. 0.3 miles away); Pioneer Park (approx. 0.3 miles away); Soreno Hotel (approx. 0.3 miles away); World Record (approx. half a mile away); World's First Regularly Scheduled Commercial Airline (approx. half a mile away); Brigadier General Thaddeus Kosciuszko (approx. 0.6 miles away).
 Touch for a list and map of all markers in St. Petersburg.

 More about this marker.
 The two-sided marker consists of two plaques, erected on either side of an Art Deco style concrete monument.
 The front side features the newer 1953 plaque, while the older plaque from 1938 is on the rear side.